deom119/MedicationVisualizer/Final Delivery/Documentation/TestPlan.md

 ## Scope

-### Testing of the app can be broken down into these 6 categories
+### Testing of the app can be broken down into these 6 categories.
+Within each category are listed tasks as well as software for completing these tasks.

 ## 1. Functionality Testing
 - Tools: [Micro Focus Unified Functional Testing(UFT) Tool](http://www.automationrepository.com/2012/12/hp-unified-functional-testing-uft-11-5-new-features/), [Selenium](https://www.leapwork.com/discover/selenium-testing)
-- input checking
+- input checking (Data validation, data-type checks, range check)
 - verify no dead pages or invalid redirects
 - verify data integrity( accuracy and consistency of data over its entire life-cycle)
 - test cookies are working as expected